AlexGabor/scribbles/readme.md

 It adds them to `settings.gradle`

-It also adds `build.gradle` files for each modules and optionally an `AndroidManifest.xml`
+It also adds `build.gradle` files for each module and optionally an `AndroidManifest.xml`

 > Note: It only supports gradle.kts